-We have been house sitting for over three years now and we have completed 20 house sits.
+We have been house sitting for over three years now, and over those 3 years we have completed just over 35 house sits.

-These house sitting assignments cover the United Kingdom, Ireland, New Zealand, Australia, Thailand and Malaysia.
+These house sitting assignments cover the United Kingdom, Ireland, New Zealand, Australia, Thailand, Malaysia, France, Spain, Italy The Caribbean, and Turkey!

 As Trusted House Sitters is one of the most popular platforms out there right now, we figured we should do a Trusted House Sitters review to give potential new users our first hand experience using the online house sitting platform.